desertskyrangers/flightlog-react/README.md

-# FlightLog React Web Client
+# FlightDeck React Web Client
-A React web client for the Desert Sky Rangers FlightLog application
+A React web client for the Desert Sky Rangers FlightDeck application

 ## How the Code Repository was Initialized